 Planning and decorating your bedroom

-Choosing a bed When designing a bedroom, the most obvious place to start is with the bed.
+When designing a bedroom, the most obvious place to start is with the bed.
 After all, without a good bed, it’s difficult to get a good night’s sleep.
 Make sure you choose the right size bed for the size of your bedroom.
 A super king size bed will dominate a small bedroom, making it difficult to move around the space or fit in any other bedroom furniture, while a standard double bed might look a bit lost in a large bedroom.
 Measure your bedroom, and make sure the bed you choose will allow for at least 70cm of circulation space around the sides and end of the bed.

-Choosing a style Once you’ve found the right size bed, it’s time to choose your style.
+Once you’ve found the right size bed, it’s time to choose your style.
 If you’re looking to make a contemporary statement, an oversized headboard will make a striking focal point to your bedroom scheme.
 Love traditional or country style?
 A beautifully upholstered headboard will work like a charm.
 If you’re a fan of industrial chic or vintage finds, an iron bedframe might be just what you’re after.

 How to choose your bedroom furniture

 A bedroom furniture set keeps things simple – it’s a failsafe and often cost-effective way to create a unified bedroom scheme.
 But if you’re feeling a bit more adventurous, start with your bed and mix and match the rest of your furniture around it.The key to any successful eclectic scheme is to choose a colour palette and stick to it.
 So if you have a dark wood bed frame, match it with wooden furniture in similar tones.
 Similarly, if you have a white bed, choosing white or pale bedroom furniture will help the scheme to pull together as one.